aneasystone/github-trending/README.md

 ## Go

+* 【2024-01-28】[eosphoros-ai / liteio](https://github.com/eosphoros-ai/liteio) - LiteIO is a cloud-native block device service that uses multiple storage engines, including SPDK and LVM, to achieve high performance.
+It is specifically designed for Kubernetes in a hyper-converged architecture, allowing for block device provisioning across the entire cluster.
+* 【2024-01-28】[gorcon / rcon-cli](https://github.com/gorcon/rcon-cli) - RCON client for executing queries on game server.
 * 【2024-01-26】[projectdiscovery / cvemap](https://github.com/projectdiscovery/cvemap) - Navigate the CVE jungle with ease.
 * 【2024-01-26】[ollama / ollama](https://github.com/ollama/ollama) - Get up and running with Llama 2, Mistral, and other large language models locally.
 * 【2024-01-25】[ffenix113 / zigbee_home](https://github.com/ffenix113/zigbee_home) - Project to provide functionality similar to ESPHome but for Zigbee instead of WiFi for nRF52